RishiSharmapro/SecurePass/README.md

 - **Cross-platform Accessibility**: Access your passwords securely from any device, ensuring convenience without compromising on security.

-With SecurePass, you can rest assured knowing your passwords are handled with the highest level of care and security, empowering you to manage your digital credentials confidently and safely.
+With SecurePass, you can rest assured that your passwords are handled with the highest level of care and security, empowering you to manage your digital credentials confidently and safely.